infor-design/enterprise-wc/src/ids-trigger-field/README.md

 </ids-trigger-field>
 ```

 Example usage with buttons on both sides of input.
-Note: you need to hide the label on `ids-input` and instead add it on the `ids-trigger-field` component.
-Also, in order to wrap the border around the buttons and `ids-input` you need to add the `content-borders` attribute to `ids-trigger-field`
+In order to wrap the border around the buttons and `ids-input` you need to add the `content-borders` attribute to `ids-trigger-field`

 ```html
 <ids-trigger-field